gpartipilo726/RockPaperScissors_Game/README.md

-# CalculatorApp
-Rock Paper Scissors Game
+# Rock Paper Scissors Game

 RULES:
 - Each player takes turn typing in their choice (Rock, Paper, or Scissors)